 Over the past 25 years, the number of women earning degrees in Computer Science has dropped precipitously.
 In fact, the percentage of Computer Science degrees earned by women is less than half what it was in 1983, and Computer Science is the only Science and Engineering field to show a decline in the percentage of degrees awarded to women in that time.
 The computing field offers great opportunities and is a way to be involved in an area that has a significant part in shaping the future.
 Not only do we want women in the field for the opportunities it offers them, but we need women in the field to create diverse development teams that can be more competitive.
 Driven by this concern, I participate in several initiatives, including the Women in IT (WiIT) program, which includes a summer camp for girls to raise awareness of the IT field.
 If you're interested in this issue and would like to learn more, including ages and eligibility requirements for the summer camp, please see the WiIT web site or contact me!

 Before joining UNCG in 2007, I was at The University of North Texas for 14 years, in what was originally the Department of Computer Science and later became the Department of Computer Science and Engineering.
 At UNT I created the Center for Information and Computer Security, which won recognition by the National Security Agency and the Department of Homeland Security as a National Center of Academic Excellence in Information Assurance Education.
 I received my Ph.D. from Duke University in 1991, followed by a 2 year postdoc supported by NASA.
-I have worked and published in several areas, including algebraic algorithms, circuit complexity, online algorithms, and data compression.
+In addition to my current work in cryptography and security, I have worked and published in several other areas, including algebraic algorithms, circuit complexity, online algorithms, and data compression.